 While you are living in an accommodation arranged with the help of #UnterkunftUkraine, you and all your fellow travelers who were registered via the portal are insured free of charge via liability insurance of our partner ERGO.

 The liability insurance covers insured damage that you have accidentally caused (e.g. severe damage to a piece of furniture).
 This applies to damage that you cause to the accommodation or that occurs outside the accommodation (e.g. when shopping).
 Damage of less than 100 € to movable property in the accommodation is not insured.

 In case of damage, you can use this form to report the insured event and Ergo Insurance will take care of the settlement.
 General information on insurance coverage can be found in the conditions.

 To enable a suitable placement, we recommend that you provide at least the age and gender of your relatives (e.g. 2 children: a boy – 5 years, a girl – 7 years, 2 grandparents – 75 and 78 years).
 It is not necessary to include the names of all dependents.

-You have fled from Ukraine and want to stay with private persons in Germany?
-Register now and we will try to find a suitable accommodation for you quickly.
+You flew from war in Ukraine and would like to stay temporarily with private persons in Germany?
+Register now and we will try to find a suitable accommodation for you.

-The digital, governmental help portal Germany4Ukraine supports you with tips for a good start in Germany.
+The digital, governmental help portal Germany4Ukraine supports you with tips and assistance.